Can supervise: YES

-Spoletini, P., Ferrari, A., Bano, M., Zowghi, D. & Gnesi, S. 2018, 'Interview Review: an Empirical Study on Detecting Ambiguities in Requirements Elicitation Interviews', Requirements Engineering: Foundation for Software Quality, Springer, Ultrecht, Netherlands, pp. 101-118.View/Download from: UTS OPUS or Publisher's site
+Spoletini, P, Ferrari, A, Bano, M, Zowghi, D & Gnesi, S 2018, 'Interview Review: an Empirical Study on Detecting Ambiguities in Requirements Elicitation Interviews', Requirements Engineering: Foundation for Software Quality, International Working Conference on Requirements Engineering: Foundation for Software Quality, Springer, Ultrecht, Netherlands, pp. 101-118.View/Download from: UTS OPUS or Publisher's site

 The launch of millions of apps has made it challenging for teachers